Citigroup Increases MongoDB (NASDAQ:MDB) Price Target to $500.00

-MongoDB (NASDAQ:MDB) had its price objective raised by equities researchers at Citigroup from $465.00 to $500.00 in a research note issued to investors on Tuesday, The Fly reports.
-The firm currently has a “buy” rating on the stock.
-Citigroup’s price target suggests a potential upside of 25.58% from the company’s previous close.
+MongoDB (NASDAQ:MDB) had its price objective increased by investment analysts at Citigroup from $465.00 to $500.00 in a report issued on Monday, Benzinga reports.
+The brokerage presently has a “buy” rating on the stock.
+Citigroup’s price target suggests a potential upside of 29.56% from the company’s previous close.

-Several other equities research analysts also recently weighed in on the stock.
-Macquarie assumed coverage on shares of MongoDB in a research report on Wednesday, January 6th.
-They set an “outperform” rating for the company.
-DA Davidson boosted their price target on MongoDB from $250.00 to $275.00 and gave the stock a “neutral” rating in a research note on Wednesday, December 9th.
-They noted that the move was a valuation call.
-Barclays increased their price objective on MongoDB from $331.00 to $435.00 and gave the company an “overweight” rating in a research report on Monday, January 11th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their target price on MongoDB from $354.00 to $465.00 in a research report on Wednesday, January 13th.
-Finally, Canaccord Genuity raised their price target on shares of MongoDB from $290.00 to $315.00 and gave the company a “buy” rating in a report on Wednesday, December 9th.
-Four equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average target price of $363.43.
+Other analysts also recently issued reports about the company.
+Zacks Investment Research upgraded MongoDB from a “sell” rating to a “hold” rating in a research note on Tuesday, February 9th.
+Smith Barney Citigroup lifted their price target on MongoDB from $354.00 to $465.00 in a research note on Wednesday, January 13th.
+Morgan Stanley upgraded MongoDB from an “equal weight” rating to an “overweight” rating and lifted their price target for the stock from $295.00 to $439.00 in a research note on Thursday, December 17th.
+Barclays lifted their price target on MongoDB from $331.00 to $435.00 and gave the stock an “overweight” rating in a research note on Monday, January 11th.
+Finally, Canaccord Genuity lifted their target price on MongoDB from $290.00 to $315.00 and gave the company a “buy” rating in a research note on Wednesday, December 9th.
+Four research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus target price of $363.43.

-In related news, CEO Dev Ittycheria sold 35,000 shares of the business’s stock in a transaction that occurred on Thursday, February 4th.
-The stock was sold at an average price of $399.36, for a total transaction of $13,977,600.00.
-Following the completion of the transaction, the chief executive officer now directly owns 249,250 shares in the company, valued at approximately $99,540,480.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, CFO Michael Lawrence Gordon sold 14,096 shares of the stock in a transaction that occurred on Friday, November 27th.
-The stock was sold at an average price of $274.09, for a total transaction of $3,863,572.64.
-Following the completion of the sale, the chief financial officer now directly owns 123,006 shares of the company’s stock, valued at $33,714,714.54.
+In related news, CEO Dev Ittycheria sold 35,000 shares of the business’s stock in a transaction that occurred on Friday, December 4th.
+The stock was sold at an average price of $275.27, for a total transaction of $9,634,450.00.
+Following the sale, the chief executive officer now owns 258,205 shares of the company’s stock, valued at $71,076,090.35.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Thomas Bull sold 434 shares of the business’s stock in a transaction that occurred on Monday, January 4th.
+The stock was sold at an average price of $345.08, for a total value of $149,764.72.
+Following the sale, the insider now directly owns 16,228 shares in the company, valued at approximately $5,599,958.24.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 173,995 shares of company stock valued at $58,247,246.
-16.28% of the stock is owned by corporate insiders.
+In the last ninety days, insiders have sold 159,899 shares of company stock worth $54,383,673.
+Corporate insiders own 16.28% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of the business.
-HBC Financial Services PLLC bought a new position in shares of MongoDB in the fourth quarter worth about $25,000.
-ForthRight Wealth Management LLC purchased a new position in MongoDB in the 4th quarter worth approximately $27,000.
-McCarthy Asset Management Inc. bought a new position in MongoDB in the 4th quarter worth approximately $30,000.
-CWM LLC grew its holdings in MongoDB by 84.7% during the 4th quarter.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+HBC Financial Services PLLC bought a new position in shares of MongoDB in the fourth quarter valued at $25,000.
+ForthRight Wealth Management LLC bought a new position in shares of MongoDB in the fourth quarter valued at $27,000.
+McCarthy Asset Management Inc. bought a new position in shares of MongoDB in the fourth quarter valued at $30,000.
+CWM LLC increased its holdings in shares of MongoDB by 84.7% in the fourth quarter.
 CWM LLC now owns 109 shares of the company’s stock valued at $39,000 after buying an additional 50 shares in the last quarter.
-Finally, Penserra Capital Management LLC purchased a new stake in MongoDB during the 4th quarter valued at approximately $40,000.
-Institutional investors and hedge funds own 87.36% of the company’s stock.
+Finally, Penserra Capital Management LLC bought a new position in shares of MongoDB in the fourth quarter valued at $40,000.
+87.36% of the stock is currently owned by institutional investors.

 MongoDB Company Profile